 2. Speech Therapy

-If your diffuse axonal injury has affected your ability to speak or swallow, begin speech therapy right away.
-The earlier you can receive treatment, the less likely it is that your speech disorders will last.
+If your diffuse axonal injury has affected your ability to speak or swallow, speech therapy is essential.

 In addition, speech therapists can teach you various social communication skills that you might lack after DAI, such as learning how to begin and end a conversation.
 All this makes speech therapy a vital part of diffuse axonal injury recovery.